dotnet/dotnet-docker/eng/readme-templates/Support.md

       top-header: The string to use as the top-level header.
 }}{{ARGS["top-header"]}} Support

 {{if match(SHORT_REPO, "samples"):These sample images are not intended for production use and may be subject to breaking changes or removal at any time.
 They are provided as a starting point for developers to experiment with and learn about .NET in a containerized environment.
-The samples can be used to explore different features, frameworks, and libraries available in the .NET ecosystem.
-For information on supported tags for non-sample .NET Docker images, please refer to the [Supported Tags Policy](https://github.com/dotnet/dotnet-docker/blob/main/documentation/supported-tags.md).

 }}{{ARGS["top-header"]}}# Lifecycle